jotavare/42-resources/README.md

 ###### _Resources and cheat sheets for every ocasion._
 ##### FORTY-TWO
 - [42 School Cheat Sheet](https://github.com/agavrel/42_CheatSheet) - A awesome cheatsheet for C and 42 in general.
-- [Bitwise Operators](https://github.com/agavrel/42-Bitwise_Operators) - Discover how to use bitwise operators.

 #### AI
 - [ChatGPT](https://chat.openai.com/chat) -  Chatbot launched by OpenAI in November 2022.